 In the Limelight: Ethics for Journalists as Public Figures

-Journalistic ethics are the evolving standards that dictate the responsibilities journalists have to the public.
-As members of the press, journalists play an important role in the accessibility of information, and unethical journalistic practices can have a detrimental impact on the knowledgeability of the population.
+Journalistic ethics are the evolving standards that dictate the responsibilities reporters have to the public.
+As members of the press, news writers play an important role in the accessibility of information, and unethical journalistic practices can have a detrimental impact on the knowledgeability of the population.
 Developing technology is a major factor in changes to journalism and the way journalists navigate ethical dilemmas.
-Both the field of journalism and its ethics have been revolutionized by the internet.
+Both the field of journalism, and its ethics, have been revolutionized by the internet.

 The increased access to social media and other public platforms of self-expression have expanded the role of journalists as public figures.
 The majority of journalistic ethical concerns focus on journalists’ actions in the scope of their work.
 As the idea of privacy changes, more people feel comfortable sharing their lives online and journalists’ actions outside of their work come further under scrutiny.
 Increasingly, questions of ethics in journalism include journalists’ non-professional lives.
 What responsibilities do journalists have as public-facing individuals?

 As a student of journalism, I am all too aware that there is no common consensus on the issue.
 At the publication I write for, staff members are restricted from participating in protests for the duration of their employment.
 In a seminar class, a professional journalist discussed workplace moratoriums they’d encountered on publicly stating political leanings and one memorable debate about whether or not it was ethical for journalists to vote — especially in primaries, on the off-chance that their vote or party affiliation could become public.
 Each of these scenarios stems from a common fear that a journalist will become untrustworthy to their readership due to their actions outside of their work.
 With less than half the American public professing trust in the media, according to Gallup polls, journalists are facing intense pressure to prove themselves worthy of trust.